 Field-hunting tip

-Look in hydrothermal iron deposits country — that is the host setting where karasugite typically forms.
+Look in hydrothermal iron deposits country, the host setting where karasugite typically forms.
 If you start seeing baryte, fluorite, magnetite in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.